PoisotLab/manuscript-template/README.md

 - Add your references to the `references.bib` file
 - Edit the `metadata.json` file to add the title, abstract, authors
 - Edit the `manuscript.md` file to make changes to your text

+## What are things to *not* do?

+- Do not add or remove fields in `metadata.json`
+- Do not modify the version numbers in the build matrix of the github workflow

+## Can I use this to build the pdf locally?

+- Yes, but you're on your own